decodelabs/coercion/README.md

 ## Usage

-Pass any mixed value to the available coerce methods to ensure input types in constructors.
+Pass any mixed value to the available coerce methods to assert types.
 Methods beginning with `as` will throw an exception if the value cannot be coerced to the desired type.
 Methods beginning with `try` will return `null` if the value cannot be coerced to the desired type.
 Methods beginning with `to` will return a default value if the value cannot be coerced to the desired type.